Environmental Management

 • Involvement in and contribution to policy recommendations for the oil refining and marketing business, the electricity and gas business, the hydrogen business, the CCS business, the SAF business, and the synthetic fuels business in alignment with the government target of carbon neutrality by 2050

-• As Keidanren Vice Chair of the Board of Councillors and PAJ Vice President, participate in deliberations of various councils, including those where energy and climate change issues are discussed, and proactively make policy recommendations
+• As Keidanren Chair of the Committee on Environment and PAJ Vice President, participate in deliberations of various councils, including those where energy and climate change issues are discussed, and proactively make policy recommendations

 Our activities and results METI

-• Based on the government’s long-term CCS roadmap, pursued public-private initiatives for starting CCS businesses by 2030, and our project was selected for JOGMEC research funding (West Japan CCS business)
+• Based on the government’s long-term CCS roadmap, pursued public-private initiatives for starting CCS businesses by 2030, and two of our projects (off the coast of western Kyushu and off the coast of northern Peninsular Malaysia) were selected for Japan Organization for Metals and Energy Security (JOGMEC)’s fiscal 2024 Engineering Design Work for Japanese Advanced CCS Projects

 • Participation in the Hydrogen and Fuel Cell Strategy Council, the Public-Private Council to Promote the Introduction of Sustainable Aviation Fuel (SAF), the Public-Private Council to Promote the Introduction of Synthetic Fuels (e-fuels), and the Carbon Recycling Roadmap Study Group